sumitjain0695/code-editor/README.md

-## A JSfiddle like code editor for testing out code snippets.
+## A JSfiddle like code editor for testing code snippets in html, css and js.

 #start the app with installing all the deps using
  `npm i`